RichardPaulAstley/pmdo-moredungeons/README.md

 To avoid any conflict with other mods, we'll try to take care of the IDs and make things as clean as possible :
 * ID 55 : Gauntlet Cave
+    * Bug to fix : Fixing the Key for the Vaults areas
 * ID 56 : Power Plant
     * Bug to fix : Remove Chansey / Sandshrew from the dungeon
 * ...